Geotab/mygeotab-api-adapter/README.md

 Utilizing the deployment process outlined in this example **may result in charges** incurred for utilization of Microsoft Azure resources.
 Geotab is not liable under any circumstances for any charges incurred as a result of following this deployment example.

 [![Deploy to Azure](https://aka.ms/deploytoazurebutton)](https://portal.azure.com/#cloudshell)

+## Feedback

+Help us prioritize future efforts and better understand how the API Adapter is used!
+If you would like to provide any feedback about the MyGeotab API Adapter solution, please feel free to complete the 100% voluntary [MyGeotab API Adapter - Usage Survey](https://docs.google.com/forms/d/e/1FAIpQLSeIv-6A4Ugu7aIoyJdXrqVWyOF7sB8nuHOV-FDAYqayaPlkJg/viewform?usp=header).